TrusAuth/Simple-Web-Publish/repository/readme.md

 IANA REQUEST-99711
 IANA MODIFY-11368
 -->
+Document Version: 1.0

-Private Enterprise Number (PEN) is: `58723`
+IANA Private Enterprise Number (PEN) is: `58723`

 Root OID number is: `1.3.6.1.4.1.58723`

-This page is used to publish the information of OID distribution and the details of OID, Also used for PKI like CP and CPS information.
+This page is used to publish the information about OID distribution and the details of OID, Also used for PKI like CP and CPS information.

 Latest: 04/09/2022 UTC